JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS

 \item CO is undetected in our stacked spectrum.
 We derive a 3$\sigma$ upper limit of $Q(CO) < 1.1 \times 10^{27}$ s$^{-1}$ at $r_h = 3.94\mbox{ -- }3.84$ au.

-\item An extrapolation of CN gas production rates from optical spectroscopy indicates that the $Q(CN)/Q(HCN)$ ratios remain close to or below unity as HCN emission in 3I/ATLAS begins, consistent with CN production from HCN photolysis.

-\item The HCN gas production rate evolution with heliocentric distance is steep, with a power-law index of $n = 12.7^{+6.9}_{-2.5}$.
-This is consistent with rate dependence measurements for other compounds in 3I/ATLAS and steep relative to Solar System comets. \end{itemize}
+\item An extrapolation of CN gas production rates from optical spectroscopy indicates that the $Q(CN)/Q(HCN)$ ratios remain close to or below unity as HCN emission in 3I/ATLAS begins, consistent with CN production from HCN photolysis. \item The HCN gas production rate evolution with heliocentric distance is steep, with a power-law index of $n = 12.7^{+6.9}_{-2.5}$.
+Our $Q(HCN)$ upper-limit at $r_h \simeq 3.99$ au constrains power-laws with the shallowest slopes.
+This is consistent with rate dependence measurements for other compounds in 3I/ATLAS and steep relative to Solar System comets.